LePhenix47/LePhenix47/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Younes Lahouiti
 =======================================================================================================================================

- I'm a 21 year old JavaScript-React application developer with experience in various programming languages.
+ I'm a 21-year-old JavaScript-React application developer with experience in various programming languages.
 -------------------------------------------------------------------

 I began programming at the age of 13 using Scratch, and in high school, I dabbled in Python for computing second-degree solutions in math classes.
-While in college, I studied C++, C, Java, and PHP, but unfortunately, I did not succeed in those courses and dropped off od college.
+While in college, I studied C++, C, Java, and PHP, but unfortunately, I did not succeed in those courses and dropped off of college.

 However, I did not let that discourage me, and I decided to forge my own path by becoming a self-taught web developer.

-To achieve this, I completed two internships at OpenClassrooms, where I earned diplomas in Fullstack web development and Front-End development.
+To achieve this, I completed two traineeships at OpenClassrooms, where I earned diplomas in Fullstack web development and Front-End development.

 *   🗣   I fluently speak Italian, French and English
 *   ✉️  You can contact me at [youneslahouiti@duck.com](mailto:youneslahouiti@duck.com)